youheinakagawa/panasonic-tv-app/memory-bank/activeContext.md

 - [x] Added BackSpaceキー support for Back button functionality.
 - [x] Added HDMI3 and HDMI4 input buttons with corresponding keyboard shortcuts.
 - [x] Updated HDMI input commands to use direct commands (NRC_HDMI1-ONOFF, etc.) instead of generic input switching.
+- [x] Added electron-builder for packaging the application as a standalone executable.
+- [x] Created a Windows installer for easy distribution and installation.
+- [x] Added a README.md file with installation and usage instructions.
+- [x] Created batch files to help run the application with the correct dependencies.
+- [x] Fixed dependency issues with the standalone application.
+- [x] Created PowerShell script to package the application as a ZIP file.
+- [x] Added error handling to batch files for better user experience.
+- [x] Updated README.md with instructions for using the ZIP file.

 ## Next Steps
 - [x] Implement more TV control functions (e.g., channel change, input selection).